josephrooks/8bit-config/README.md

-# 8bit-dev
+# 8bit-config
-Config files for the 8bit dev server
+This repository contains most of the configuration files for the 8bit Minecraft server.